zingolabs/zingo-indexer/docs/internal_spec.md

   - `tonic-build`
   - `which`

-* We plan to eventually rely on `LibRustZcash`'s versions but hold our our here for development purposes.
+* We plan to eventually rely on `LibRustZcash`'s versions but hold our own here for development purposes.

 ## Zaino-Testutils and Integration-Tests